 In front of the castle is a skate park for kids and right next to that is the entrance to the amazing castle gardens.

-The castle gardens or Jardim do Castelo de Abrantes where founded in the last quarter of the 19th century and are one of the oldest gardens in the area.
-The gardens are made up of winding paths, ponds with ducks and swans, some unique flowers and impressive old trees all framed by the castle and amazing views over the stretches of landscapes below.
-It’s a wonderful tranquil place for walking and admiring flowers, insects and the birds that live in the park.
+The castle gardens or Jardim do Castelo de Abrantes were founded in the last quarter of the 19th century and are one of the oldest gardens in the area.
+The gardens are made up of winding paths, ponds with ducks and swans, some unique flowers, and impressive old trees all framed by the castle and amazing views over the stretches of landscapes below.
+It’s a wonderfully tranquil place for walking and admiring flowers, insects, and the birds that live in the park.

-Walking down into the city from the castle takes you through its medieval streets down to the lovely wide squares.
-To get more information about it’s monuments and points of interest and to plan your route, please use our map!
+Walking down into the city from the castle takes you through its medieval streets down to the many squares

 Back view of the Igreja de São João Baptista, Abrantes

 Modern Abrantes concentrates mainly in the valleys around the old city and one very nice place to visit is the São Lourenço park which has been recovered and rehabilitated as a modern leisure park which also houses one of the most interesting restaurants of Abrantes, the restaurante São Lourenço.

 The park has been built in such a way that the ancient wild pine trees have all remained, creating lovely shadow groups and shade all through the park.
 Walking bridges and paths built-in natural wood enhance their beauty and give a remained natural feel to the park.